syncfusion-content/xamarin-docs/Xamarin/SfNavigationDrawer/Side-Pane-Content.md

 Height of the drawer header content can be adjusted using `DrawerHeaderHeight` property.

-N> DrawerHeaderView will be diabled by setting DrawerHeaderHeight to zero
+N> DrawerHeaderView will be disabled by setting DrawerHeaderHeight to zero

 {% tabs %}